google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 ```javascript
 var buffGeo = geometry.buffer(100);
 ```
-### Find bounded rectangle of the Geometry
+### Find bounded rectangle of the geometry
 ```javascript
 var bounGeo = geometry.bounds();
 ```
-### Find the smallest envelope that can envelop the Geometry
+### Find the smallest envelope that can envelop the geometry
 ```javascript
 var convexGeo = geometry.convexHull();
 ```